Aiplbh/dio-tech-unimedbh/README.md

-# dio-tech-unimedbh
+# DIO Chalenges on DIO-UnimedBH Data Science Bootcamp

-DIO Bootcamp in Data Science in partnership with Unimed-BH
+The Unimed-BH Data Science bootcamp is for professionals who already work with data science or are starting their career.
+During the program, you will have educational experiences with Python, relational and non-relational databases, as well as an immersion in Cloud Computer and Machine Learning.